Bastille Day is celebrated on 14 July and marks the birth of the French Republic. It is the National Day of France.

 However the holiday is usually seen as a celebration of the storming of the Bastille.

-After years of Monarchy rule, the French people had finally united in a popular uprising in an effort to take control of their own country.
+After years of misrule by the Monarchy with increasing taxes and higher food prices, the French people had finally united in a popular uprising in an effort to take control of their own country.

 On 14 July 1789 the people of Paris banded together to march on the Bastille.
-The Bastille was a state prison that represented the absolute despotism of the regime of Louis the 16th.
+The Bastille was 14th century medieval fortress that became a state prison.
+It was used by the King to imprison his opponents, often without trial and was seen as representing the despotism of the regime of Louis the 16th.

 The storming of the prison marked the beginning of the French Revolution and came to symbolize liberty, democracy and the struggle against oppression for all the people of France.